jainsid24/life-odyssey/README.md

  1. Press key 'g' to add a random glider
  2. Press key 'spacebar' to reset pattern.
  3. Press key 'Return' to pause the simulation
- 4. Draw more cells with Mouse Click
+ 4. Draw more cell patterns with Mouse Click and Hold

 ## Code Documentation